fariswave/odin-recipes/README.md

-This is a recipe website, with this i will demonstrate my HTML skills
+This is a basic recipe website made for The Odin Project course